shameekbaranwal/didactic-waddle/README.md

 ![](2021-01-13-03-17-29.png)

 The objective of every level is to travel from the first mountain to the second, while collecting as many coins along the way as possible.
-The player must avoid the hitting the birds or falling into the canyons, as the game will end and he will need to restart.
+The player must avoid hitting the birds or falling into the canyons, as the game will end and he will need to restart.

 ![](2021-01-13-03-22-05.png)